 - phoning any mates or family members in the RAAF for a catch-up chat

-- sharing this Action Plan post on social media with family, friends and fellow patriots of our great and proud nation.
+- sharing this Action Plan post on social media with family, friends, veterans and fellow patriotic Aussies.

 Share this important information with your family, friends and mates - Like Australian Conservatives on Facebook to stay updated.